jundalisay/spblist/content/en/research/descartes/anatomica/part-01.md

 Teeth and horns, on the other hand, are made of the same material as bones and harden in a similar way.
 - This is because they are covered with more moisture and coalesce more slowly.

+The excrementitious animal spirits exhale through the ears.
-Through the ears, the excrementitious spirit exhales, causing sibili and tinnitus, when that spirit is impeded by the filth of the ears and is then emitted with a hissing sound.
+- Sibili and tinnitus happen when the spirits are impeded by the ears' filth and is then emitted with a hissing sound.

+The spirits also exhale through the eyes.
-Through the eyes, the spirit also exhales, as can be seen in menstruating women, whose eyes are said to emit vapor.
+- This can be seen in menstruating women, whose eyes emit vapor.

 The entire body of a menstruating woman is filled with humors which are emitted through the monthly flow.
-Their eyes are purified through the lacrimal ducts.
+- Their eyes are purified through the lacrimal ducts.

+{{< n n="In Yogic science, menstruation is the discharge of excess reproductive fluids which includes their prana" >}}

 Fear and coldness spread throughout the body when the fluid parts converge into a single focal point, where the greatest heat is produced.